 If a restaurant employee feels they might have contracted the coronavirus, or they have a high risk of exposure—then the CDC recommends that you send them home immediately and advise them to contact their health care provider.

 Example Replacement Jobs for Sick Workers

 Most restaurants don’t provide paid sick leave, which makes employees reluctant to tell managers when they’re feeling unwell.
 While implementing some form of sick leave at your restaurant could solve this issue, it could take years to fully flesh out that type of program.
 Luckily, there is a much easier short-term solution —give workers a replacement job while they’re sick.
+Again, this is for those who are not at risk for the coronavirus.
 Some example duties include:

 - Greeting and seating guests

 - Washing dishes

 While this type of work may not be very enticing, it ensures that your employees still get paid and work still gets done.
 Keep in mind that you should only give these replacement jobs to employees with certain types of illnesses.